Takeru Segawa: Free agent

 On June 27, 2022 K-1 held a press conference at which Takeru announced he was taking a break from competition in order to heal physically and mentally.
 He revealed he had been suffering from various injuries including spondylolisthesis and damage to his MCL and ACL.
 He also revealed he had been struggling with depression and panic disorder.
 He announced that he would pursue a new goal once healed without precising a timeframe.
 He subsequently relinquished his K-1 Super Featherweight title.

 On August 4, 2022, Takeru underwent right hand surgery, in order to repair the tendons in his middle finger.
 On the same day, Takeru announced over social media that he would also operate his knee during the next few weeks, to heal damage in the ACL and MCL ligaments.
 He successfully underwent knee surgery on August 19.
 On November 1, 2022, Takeru announced on his social media that his contract with K-1 had expired in the end of October, making him a free agent.
 Takeru made his first post-surgery professional appearance on November 6, 2022, as he faced former teammate Koki in an exhibition bout at a GAINA promoted event in his native Yonago.
 The fight ended in a pre-determined draw.

+During a joint press conference held by Takeru and Abema TV on March 29, 2023, it was announced that Takeru would face Glory veteran Bailey Sugden for the vacant ISKA K-1 Rules World Lightweight (−61 kg) title at MTGP Impact in Paris on June 24, 2023.
+At the same press conference, it was furthermore revealed that Takeru had signed an exclusive contract with Abema and would earn around $750,000 per fight from the live TV streaming website.
+Takeru stopped Sugden with a head kick near the end of the fifth round to capture the vacant championship.